Edinburgh: New Town Church: St George's Church

 St George's Church, on the west side of Charlotte Square, was begun in 1811, with Robert Reid adapting Adam's design from 1791.
 The original estimate of £18,000 rose to over £23,600 by the time the church was opened in 1814.
 Severe structural defects, caused by the use of wood and stone underneath the dome, led to its closure in the 1960s when it was taken over by the Ministry of Public Building and Works and converted for use as archives (now part of the National Records of Scotland).

 St George's West Church

 Free St George's Church was built in 1866–69 to designs by David Bryce in Roman Baroque style.
 The tower in the south-west corner is partly by Bryce, but was completed by Robert Rowand Anderson, who had briefly been in partnership with Bryce, in 1879–81 with a 56m Venetian campanile, modeled on that of San Giorgio Maggiore.

 In 1900 the church was one of the several which partly amalgamated with the United Presbyterian Church of Scotland to create the United Free Church of Scotland.
 It continued to be called St George's Free Church.
 In 1929 the United Free Church merged with the Church of Scotland with relatively few staying in the continuing church.
 The church was thereafter simply called St George's West and was operated by the Church of Scotland.

+The Shandwick Place building was sold by the Church of Scotland to Charlotte Chapel.

+Greenside Parish Church

+Originally part of the parish of St Cuthbert's (which covered Edinburgh's outlying areas) Greenside was formally made a parish in 1836.

+The church lies on the northern approach to Calton Hill between Blenheim Place and Royal Terrace.
+It was designed by James Gillespie Graham in 1830 and took nine years to complete, opening on 6 October 1839.